-Skytap is a cloud service purpose-built to natively run traditional systems in the cloud.
-Our customers use Skytap for running production, disaster recovery, virtual training labs, and development workloads.
-We are the only cloud service to support AIX, IBM i, and Linux on IBM Power together with x86 workloads, enabling businesses to accelerate their journey to the cloud and increase innovation.
-To learn more about Skytap or schedule a demo, visit www.skytap.com
+Skytap is a cloud service purpose-built to run specialized workloads in Microsoft Azure and IBM Cloud.
+As the best cloud service to support AIX, IBM i, and Linux on IBM Power together with x86, Skytap makes it easy to evolve traditional workloads by rapidly migrating them to the cloud.
+Enterprises around the world use Skytap for production workloads, disaster recovery, virtual training labs, and application development.
+Skytap's cloud environment simplifies management, reduces IT costs, speeds up application development, and allows organizations of all sizes to modernize at the pace of their business.
+Skytap is a Kyndryl company.
+To learn more or schedule a demo, visit www.skytap.com twitter.com/Skytap

-Skytap Headquarters 255 S King St, Suite 800

-Seattle, WA 98104
+Skytap Headquarters 255 S King St, Suite 800 Seattle, WA 98104 206-866-1162 Skytap Canada 1 University Ave, Suite 3139 Toronto, ON M5J 2P1 888-759-8278

-Skytap Canada

-1 University Ave, Suite 3139

-Toronto, ON M5J 2P1

-Skytap EMEA

-30 Stamford Street

-London SE1 9LQ
+Skytap EMEA 30 Stamford Street London SE1 9LQ 888-759-8278